 The semi-classical approach is a post-Condon approximation.
 Therefore, vibronic couplings are naturally included.
 We have shown in Ref that weak vibronically coupled peak of azomethane can be obtained with a quality similar to that obtained with full quantum mechanical methods (if vibrational progressions are neglected).
 Spectrum simulations with symmetry restrictions were computed in Ref for Cr(CO)6, allowing the assignment of several vibronic coupling features.

 When multiple tautomers are present, it is possible to estimate their effects on the final spectrum by averaging the spectrum for each tautomer according to a Boltzmann distribution (Ref).

-An example where tautomeric effects are specially important is urocanic acid, one of the main UV chromophores in our skin.
-As shown in the figure below, there is two tautomers giving important contributions to the total spectrum.
+An example where tautomeric effects are especially important is urocanic acid, one of the main UV chromophores in our skin.
+As shown in the figure below, there are two tautomers giving important contributions to the total spectrum.